aendie/SkyAlmanac-Py3/README.md

 * A Python DeprecationWarning requires timezone-aware objects to represent datetimes in UTC
 * A Python SyntaxWarning is averted by use of a raw string in a string literal

+**UPDATE: Aug 2026**

+BUGFIX (solved here and in PyPI skyalmanac 1.13):
+* the following error messages have been fixed:
+* &emsp"Event time sequence ERROR on dd-mm-yyyy in mp_eventtables_fmt_rise_set"
+* &emsp"Event time sequence ERROR on dd-mm-yyyy in mp_nautical_fmt_rise_set"
+* &emsp"Event time sequence ERROR on dd-mm-yyyy in alma_skyfield.next_rise_set"
+* 23 Syntax Deprecation Warnings detected by Python 3.13.14 have been fixed ** Note that Skyfield version 1.55 is required as a minimum to avert other issues**

 ## Requirements

 &emsp;Most of the computation is done by the Skyfield astronomical library.